chris311300/Flutter_meeting_room_booking_app_/README.md

 3. How would you track down a performance issue in production?
 Have you ever had to do this?

-- I would firstly check resource usage.
+-I would firstly check resource usage.
 I.e. Battery, ram usage.
 If possible, I would try to optimize everything as much as possible.
 Some examples would be compressing images to a slight extent and turning down the location accuracy if location was required and also try to minify the code as much as possible.
 Yes I had to do it once, when I was working on an App that required location permissions, but ended up nothing being able to do much as the app required the location to be at its highest accuracy.